Murdoch effect continues to buoy Trinity Mirror

-LONDON Newspaper publisher Trinity Mirror (TNI.L) expects to perform slightly better than the market anticipated this year thanks to higher Sunday circulations following the closure of the News of the World.
+LONDON British newspaper publisher Trinity Mirror (TNI.L) expects to perform slightly better than the market anticipated this year thanks to higher Sunday circulations following the closure of the News of the World.

 The publisher of the popular Daily Mirror and Sunday Mirror tabloids said on Thursday its revenue in the 17 weeks to end-October was in line with the same period in 2010, and it had seen an improvement in the rate of decline of ad sales.